knokbak/Counting/CONTRIBUTING.md

 or implied, including, but not limited to, the implied warranties of merchantability or fitness for a particular purpose, unless otherwise agreed between us or in this contribution agreement.

+## Why is this important?
+To ensure I can keep the project open, I must receive a license from contributors.
+This license allows me to publish their contributions under the terms of a license of my choosing (currently, the GNU Affero General Public License).
+I am unable to accept contributions without such a license.